stevealbertwong/stevealbertwong.github.io/_posts/2017-09-03-Marko Chain Monte Carlo.md

     4. use initial state loglike as threshold
     5. accept if (loglike_new - loglike_old) > uniform
     6. if accepted => propose a new state conditioned on the accepted state
-    7. resulted in distribution of samples(i.e. likelihood of samples)
+    7. resulted in distribution of samples(i.e. likelihood of samples drawn conditionally)
     """

 ```

 ## MCMC